mcvinding/cluster-stat-workshop/tutorial.md

 The data simulates the evoked responses for an experiment where the subject received a tactile stimulation on the hand while under low attentional load (*data1*) or high attentional load (*data2*).
 At this stage, the data is already pre-processed (filtered, epoched, removed bad trials, etc.) and averaged across trials within-subject for each condition.
 The data is arranged so that the index of each dataset corresponds to the same subject, i.e., the first response in *data1* and *data2* both belong to subject #1, and so on.

-The datafiles contain whole-head MEG data consisting of 102 magnetometers from a Neuromag Triux MEG system and EEG from 97 channels arranged in a standard 1010 montage.
+The datafiles contain whole-head MEG data consisting of 102 magnetometers from a Neuromag Triux MEG system and EEG from 97 channels arranged in a standard 10-10 montage.

-## Hypothesis
+### Hypothesis

 The question we want to test if attentional load affect the primary somatosensory processing of the tactile stimulation?

-**H1: Attentional load influence the primary somatosensory processing.**
+**H1:** Attentional load influence the primary somatosensory processing.

-**H0: The primary somatosensory processing is the same independent of attentional load.**
+**H0:** The primary somatosensory processing is the same independent of attentional load.

+The important question you now have to ask yourself is: *how do I define "primary somatosensory processing"?* This is important, as it will determine which features in the M/EEG data you chooce to focus on, which values you will extract from the M/EEG signals, and ultimatly how you do your statistical test.
+Remeber that the statistical test should not determine which features you select, the features you select should determine your statisstical test.

+When you have though about how you want to operatinalize your hypothesis, it is time to get started doing some inferential statistics!

 ## Setup paths